swcarpentry-ja/carpentries-coc/topic_folders/instructor_development/mentoring_groups.md

 ##### Responsibilities

 - Decide on a meeting schedule with your Mentees.
-- Personalize meetings based on Mentee’s needs and desires.
+- Personalise meetings based on Mentee’s needs and desires.
 - Respond promptly to emails from your Mentees.
 - Follow up with Mentees who miss meetings.
 - Be respectful of Mentees.
 Provide a safe space for questions and mistakes.